logseq/docs/pages/Publishing.md

 				- **Note**: This only works for _referenced_ blocks.
 If a block is not referenced elsewhere than its id is temporary and will change on a subsequent publish.
 		- See [routes.cljs](https://github.com/logseq/logseq/blob/master/src/main/frontend/routes.cljs) for other possible routes.
 - ## Additional Links
+	- https://github.com/logseq/publish-spa - Github action and CLI to publish a graph as a SPA
-	- https://github.com/pengx17/logseq-publish - Popular approach to publishing graphs on github
+	- https://github.com/pengx17/logseq-publish - Popular github action to publish a graph as a SPA
 	- https://github.com/sawhney17/logseq-schrodinger - Plugin to export Logseq pages to Hugo